Data protection and Privacy Statement

 The following privacy notices specifically relate to the service they represent:

-- Council Tax
+- Council Tax privacy notice

-- children and young people
+- children and young people privacy notice

-- coroner service privacy notice
+- elective home education privacy notice

 - electoral registration privacy notice